Lyreck/resume_biases-analysis/README.md

 # Organization of the code

-For the sake of clarity and readbility, we split the code in 4 main folders:
+For the sake of clarity and readability, we split the code in 4 main folders:
 - resume_generation: all code related to generating standardized Resumes, based on a specific skillset (given a given CV, we change some select social cues, one at a time)
 - job-posting_generation: all code related to generating standardized job offers from real (scraped) job offers
 - cv-job_parsing: all code that relates to the automated parsing of Resumes